corincerami/scene-hub-v2/README.md

   So people can come watch our band play

 ### Acceptance Criteria
-- [ ] Users can post shows
+- [x] Users can post shows
-- [ ] Shows include at least one band
+- [x] Shows include at least one band
-- [ ] Shows include a venue
+- [x] Shows include a venue
-- [ ] Shows include details and a datetime
+- [x] Shows include details and a datetime
-- [ ] Shows can be viewed on a show page
+- [x] Shows can be viewed on a show page

 - As a fan
   I want to be able to see all of the shows happening in my area So I can find some cool music to see

+### Acceptance Criteria
+- [] Shows must be geocoded in the database
+- [] Users can search by zip code
+- [] Users can select a distance radius
+- [] Users can see all shows within the chosen radius

 - As a User
   I want to comment on shows